jannis-baum/bachelor-thesis/chapters/4-discussion.md

 it lower than the other features I explained.
 These other features are prioritized according to the setting PharMe is to be used in.

-Should PharMe be used in more sophisticated user testing and studies, the support for multiple languages is of highest priority.
-The most important additional languages to support would be German for testing at HPI in Germany and Spanish for testing at the Icahn School of Medicine at Mount Sinai in New York where tests would also be conducted with Hispanic population.
+Should PharMe be used in more extensive user testing and studies, the support for multiple languages is of highest priority.
+The most important additional languages to support would be German for testing at HPI in Germany and Spanish for testing at the Icahn School of Medicine at Mount Sinai in New York where
+    tests would also be conducted with Hispanic population.

-To use PharMe in a clinical setting with users having independent and unsupervised access to the data presented through the smartphone application, the presented production-related features are of highest priority.
+To use PharMe in a clinical setting with users having independent and unsupervised access to the data presented through the smartphone application, the presented clinical use-related features are of highest priority.

 Implementing \gls{dpwg} or other \gls{pgx} resources as additional external data has also been highly prioritized by the consulted \glsa{pgx} expert for any